qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 You can use the combo box to choose other projected units like kilometers, yards, etc.

-.. warning:: If you are trying to make a buffer on a layer with a Geographical
+.. note:: If you are trying to make a buffer on a layer with a Geographical
     Coordinate System, Processing will warn you and suggest to reproject the layer to a metric Coordinate System.

 * By default Processing creates temporary layers and adds them to the :guilabel:`Layers` panel.
-You can easily append the result to the GeoPackage database by clicking on the |browseButton| button adn choose :guilabel:`Save to GeoPackage...`.
+You can also append the result to the GeoPackage database by clicking on the |browseButton| button and choose :guilabel:`Save to GeoPackage...`.
 Name the new layer :guilabel:`roads_buffer_50m` and save it in the :file:`vector_analysis.gpkg` file;

   .. image:: img/buffer_saving.png